fnyin/bse_gc_aae_2025/README.md

 ### Graded Assignment Submission

-- We will use GitHub Classrooms to submit assignments.
+- The course uses GitHub Classrooms to manage graded assignment submission.
 Please register by accepting the introductory assignment [here](https://classroom.github.com/a/63ByB7Ov).
 - Please select your name from the list or add it to the roster.
 - You can work in teams of up to two people.
 Please create or join a team in the next step for each assignment.
 - After a team is created, a team repository is created, where you will upload your solutions.